ctrl-alt-del/devenv/README.md

 rvm requirements
 ```

-While installing gems, the process will automatically generate documants, which can be time consuming.
-If you perfer online documents over local generated ones, you can skip the auto documents generating process, which would save you some time.
+While installing gems, the process will automatically generate documents, which can be time consuming.
+If you prefer online documents over local generated ones, you can skip the auto documents generating process, which would save you some time.

-To disable the process, you can create a gem configuation file by running:
+To disable the process, you can create a gem configuration file by running:
 ```sh
 subl ~/.gemrc
 ```